neri/mpic/README.md

 - Designed for 16bpp color images and supports `embedded-graphics`; add `features = ["embedded"]` to Cargo.toml.
 - Support for `no_std`, No `alloc` is needed for decoding.

+## MSRV

+- The latest version is recommended whenever possible.

 ## Example Apps

 ### `/cli`: Command Line File Converter